Opinion | No, this isn’t a ‘Flight 93 election.’ Trump already crashed the plane.

 I’ve been criticizing “political correctness” for more than 30 years, ever since I was a student columnist at the University of California at Berkeley.
 Its excesses continue to irk me.
 But they are insignificant compared with the threat posed to our country by Trump and the malign forces that he has unleashed.

 More than 90 percent of racial justice protests have been peaceful.
-The far left, not the far right, is responsible for almost all domestic terrorism.
+The far right, not the far left, is responsible for almost all domestic terrorism.
 A recent study found that right-wing extremists perpetrated nearly two-thirds of attacks and plots in 2019, and 90 percent in the first four months of 2020.

 Joe Biden has been clear in condemning violence whether of the left or right.
 As he said: “Rioting is not protesting.
 Looting is not protesting.
 Setting fires is not protesting.
 None of this is protesting.
 It’s lawlessness, plain and simple.”
 Trump, by contrast, employs racist and violent language to mobilize White voters.
 He won’t even condemn a supporter accused of killing two people in Kenosha, Wis.
 Trump warns of “anarchy” if Biden wins, but he is the one promoting lawlessness and disorder.